 We will expand the pilot to other transit systems in a phased approach with the aim of helping everyone get where they need to go.

 We’re trying out lower fares between Kennedy GO and Union Station to give people in Scarborough another way to avoid congestion when going downtown for work, appointments and fun.

 Since November 2019, and over an 18-month trial period, the fare for GO trips between Kennedy GO and Union Station will be reduced from $4.75 to $3.70 when you use your PRESTO card, which is more comparable to the TTC cash fare of $3.25.

 Fares for trips between Kennedy GO and Exhibition will also be lowered during the trial.

 Check out the Metrolinx Blog post to read more about it.

 Remembrance Day & Warriors' Day - Veterans ride for free

-Every year on November 11 and for the Warriors' Day Parade at the CNE, we honour the men and women who have served to protect our country by offering free GO transportation for veterans, their companion and currently serving members of the Canadian military.
+Every year on November 11 and for the Warriors' Day Parade at the CNE, we honour those who have served to protect our country by offering free GO transportation for veterans, their companion and currently serving members of the Canadian military.

-Veterans and currently serving members of the Canadian military are asked to identify themselves by wearing their medals, beret, blazer, uniform, or other similar belongings while travelling.
+Veterans and currently serving members of the Canadian military are asked to identify themselves by wearing or carrying their medals, beret, blazer, uniform, other similar belongings or Veteran’s Service Card while travelling.

 Immediate family members of deceased veterans may also ride for free if carrying something to identify their relations to the late veteran, such as service papers or an identification card.